 Keel – The fin under the boat

 The keel of a sailboat is a structural fin that extends downward from the bottom of the hull.
 There are several types of keels, each with unique characteristics and advantages.
 They all serve the same fundamental purpose of stabilizing the boat when we sail by adding lateral resistance in the water and weight at the vessel’s bottom.

 Some sailboats have a retractable centerboard functioning as their keel, allowing them to take the boat into shallower areas.

 Rudder – To steer the boat

 The rudder is a flat surface that sits perpendicular to the waterline.
 It is connected to the boat by a pivot point, allowing it to swivel left and right.
-When the steering wheel or tiller is turned, the rudder moves in the opposite direction, which creates drag in the water, causing the boat to turn.
+When the steering wheel or tiller is turned, the rudder moves, creating drag in the water causing the boat to turn.
 The size and shape of the rudder can vary depending on the size and type of boat.